aws-samples/aws-securityhub-to-email/README.md

 This post will introduce you to the process of creating AWS Security Hub a custom action by sending findings to Email.
 After reading this blog you will understand the process to create your own custom actions for utilization in your Security Operations play books.

 ## Send Security Hub Finding to Email
+This CloudFormation template will create an Amazon SNS Topic and Amazon SNS Subscription, as well as a CloudWatch Event Rule to route findings from Security Hub’s custom actions to your email.

 1.	**Launch CloudFormation Stack**
+       + Download CloudFormation template by right clicking on “SecurityHubFindingsToEmail.json” and “Save Link As..” on your local machine
        + Navigate to (https://console.aws.amazon.com/cloudformation/)
        + Select Create stack
        + Select Upload a template file